Grindizer/scaletix/README.rst

 This will scale the twisted HTTP server to run over a pool of 3 process.

-Each time client connect to the server, the resulting socket is handled over to one of the workers using "sendmsg".
+Each time client connect to the server, the resulting socket is passed over to one of the workers using "sendmsg".

 ::